rubenIzquierdo/lda_wsd/README.md

 It will read the NAF files from the folder `ancora_naf` and will generate the proper data (one folder for every lemma) under `ancora_eval`.
 This folder will be the one used for evaluation.

+##Data used for the paper experiments##

+The exacts test folds used for the experiments of the paper will be downloaded and unzipped automatically with the installation script.
+In this way is possible to reproduce all the experiments and figures.
+The data will be found on the folder `lda_wsd/ancora_eval_paper`.
+This folder can be used as it is (make sure you have also the `ancora_naf` folder in the root folder) by the rest of training and evaluation scripts (and baselines).

 ##Baselines##